 Margaret River has always been a place I’ve wanted to visit – I think ever since I’ve known Phil we’ve watched the annual Margaret River Pro (international surfing competition) and on the lay days or ad breaks they would show the most beautiful scenery, rugged, natural and untouched sweeping views with the tagline ‘Just another day in WA’.

-Being in Singapore, a trip to Perth soon became a reality with Singapore in fact being closer to Perth than some of the major Australian cities like Sydney.
+Being based in Singapore for 2 years, a trip to Perth soon became a reality with Singapore in fact being closer to Perth than some of the major Australian cities like Sydney.
 With a flight time of just over 4 hours, we were lucky enough to spend a long weekend in Margaret River although after just 4 days this place had definitely made a lasting impression.

 Perth is the closest airport to Margaret River and because of the flight arrival time, we stayed near the airport for our first night.
 Perth doesn’t have the usual run of airport hotels situated within easy walking distance so it can be difficult to pinpoint the best option as most options are within a 5-10 minute drive at best.
 We opted for the Ibis budget hotel which was perfect for our needs but do look for an option with transfers where possible as taxis aren’t always available particularly if arriving late at night.